AndersWoller/AndersWoller.github.io/_posts/2019-01-04-interview.md

 ---
-title: "Interviewed on the PhD program"
+title: "Interview about the PhD program"
 date: 2019-01-04
 ---